 Naval units have two speeds.
 A naval unit's normal speed is indicated on its counter.
+This place immediately.

-This is the number of movement points (MPs) the unit has available during its Activation Phase.
-A TF/TG can only move as fast as the slowest ship or submarine in the TF/TG.
-Of course, a TF/TG does not have to use all of its MPs when activated or can choose not to move at all.
+is the number of movement points (MP) the unit has available during its Activation Phase.
+A ship assigned to a TF/TG can only move as fast as the slowest ship in the TF/TG.
+Of course, a TF/TG does not have to use all of its movement points when activated or can choose not to move at all.

-All naval units that are part of a TF/TG, including those marked as Convoy PQ-17 (ones with a red asterisk), can also use a different rate of speed known as maximum speed.
+All naval units marked as belonging to Convoy PQ-17 (ones with a red asterisk), can also use a different rate of speed known as maximum speed.
 This allows all of convoy PQ-17's units to move at 1.5 times their regular rate (round up or down per Section 1.2 any fraction).
-Units moving at maximum speed are linked to fuel expenditure (Section 7.9).
-On mandatory refueling turns, maximum speed is not allowed.
+Moving at maximum speed is linked to fuel expenditure (Section 7.9).